Our Mission, Goals, & Values

 Troy Mellema is an entrepreneur.
 He is an avid investor of stocks and real estate as well.
 He remembers growing up as a kid in Amarillo, Texas, and the numerous programs that gave back to their community, and is excited to be a part of a program that gives back in ours.

 Marea Breedlove lives in Locust Grove, Oklahoma and grew up riding and showing Missouri Fox Trotters.
 She has been avid in Girl Scouts and is a board member for the Arts Alliance in Locust Grove.
 She has always been active in her community and currently serves as the Locust Grove librarian and works as a photographer.

 Jennifer Schneider grew up in the Austin area where she learned to ride and began eventing.
 She was able to work at several farms throughout the years as a working student.
-She now owns Schneider Farms in Sulphur Springs, Texas, where she teaches lessons as well as holds summer pony camps.
+She operated a lesson and summer camp program in Sulphur Springs, Texas before relocating to Canton.

 Audrey handles the day-to-day operations of Lake Fork Stables, teaching the lessons, managing the barn and the horses.
 She has a background in Pony Club, eventing, and the care of upper-level horses.